Botanical name Emmenosperma alphitonioides

 Seedling

-I have never actually seen what I might recognise as a Yellow Ash seedling yet, I've only seen them as young plants, .5 to 1.5 metres tall.
+I have never actually seen what I might recognise as a Yellow Ash seedling yet.
+The smallest I have seen are young plants, .5 to 1.5 metres tall, as a trio along a hillside spaced about 50 metres or so apart.
+My guess would be one bird, plop plop plop.Young plant

 This is a good example of a rainforest plant struggling on.
 When I found this one it may have been .5 of a metre tall with 6 leaves at the top of the skinny crooked little trunk.
 I had walked within 2 metres of it dozens of times before I saw it.
 The local habitat was Privett, both Small and Large leaf with a low coverstorey of Acacia melanoxylon perhaps 15 metres up.

+over.
+The wiggles are just about all gone.
 The wallabies also seem to like young tender small leaf privett too, plenty of that.
-Just not many rainforest seedlings in this area.
-In other better vegetated areas I don't bother caging.
+There are not many rainforest seedlings in this area so I cage most of them except for for those they rarely go for.